bitcraze/aideck-gap8-examples/docs/ai-examples/classification-demo.md

 ### Build Environments

 #### Tensor Flow
 * A seperate Python environment with Python requirements installed.
 We recommend using a virtual environment manager such as Miniconda or Penv.
-Install requirements using pip: `pip install -r requirements.txt`
+Use python version 3.10 and install requirements using pip: `pip install -r requirements.txt`

 ### GAP8
 There are two approaches for this: